mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Void pointer

 All the pointers (int*, double*, string*, custom_class*) have the same datatype holding the memory address of different targets.
-So, `void*` pointer is a pointer the same as others pointing to some memory address but the datatype of the target is unknown.
+So, `void*` pointer is a pointer the same as others pointing to some memory address but the data type of the target is unknown.

 ```cpp
 void* p;